Palestinian prisoners' hunger strikes: 1992

-Between 27 September and 11 October 1992, up to 10 000 Palestinians in Israeli custody took part in a hunger strike over prison conditions.
+Between 27 September and 11 October 1992, up to 10,000 Palestinians in Israeli custody took part in a hunger strike over prison conditions.
 Among the prisoners' complaints were excessive lengths of time in solitary confinement, detention in underground cells, not enough rations and medical care, as well as overly limited family visiting rights.
-The hunger strike was accompanied by a wave of protests across the Occupied Palestinian Territories, during which several hundred protestors were injured by Israeli forces, who used tear gas, rubber bullets, and occaisonally live ammunition, to disperse protests.
+The hunger strike was accompanied by a wave of protests across the Occupied Palestinian Territories, during which several hundred protestors were injured by Israeli forces, who used tear gas, rubber bullets, and occasionally live ammunition, to disperse protests.
 At least two of the protestors were shot and killed after throwing stones at Israeli soldiers.
 One prisoner died of a heart attack due to his participation in the hunger strike.
 The hunger strike ended after an agreement was reached with Israeli Minister of Internal Security Moshe Shahal to improve some prison conditions, including increasing the time of family visits from 30 to 45 minutes, allowing prisoners to have radios and televisions inside their cells, ending routine strip searching, and removing asbestos from cell ceilings.